pzhaojohnson/RNA2Drawer/README.md

 ## Annotating with Structure Probing Data

 `Annotate` -> `Structure Probing Data (e.g. SHAPE)` allows you to color bases according to their reactivity in structure probing techniques (e.g. SHAPE).
-Make sure your data file containing your reactivity data complies with the parsing steps detailed in the popup window.
+Make sure the file containing your reactivity data complies with the parsing steps detailed in the popup window.

 <b>This a versatile feature and can color bases according to any set of values, not just structure probing reactivity data.</b>